-In March 2016, we filed a shelf registration statement on Form S-3 with the SEC, which registration statement was declared effective on April 28, 2016 and allows us to offer up to \$50 million of securities from time to time in one or more offerings (the 2016 Registration Statement).
-Through a Capital on Demand[TM] Sales Agreement with JonesTrading Institutional Services LLC ("JonesTrading"), we sold an aggregate of 479,681 shares of common stock in the open market at a weighted-average selling price of \$13.55 per share, for net proceeds (net of commissions) of \$6.3 million through December 31, 2017, of which \$5.5 million were sold in the year ended December 31, 2017, in the Capital on Demand[TM] program.
+In March 2016, we filed a shelf registration statement on Form S-3 with the SEC, which registration statement was declared effective on April 28, 2016 and allows us to offer up to \$50 million of securities from time to time in one or more offerings (the "2016 Registration Statement").
+Through a Capital on DemandTM Sales Agreement with JonesTrading Institutional Services LLC ("JonesTrading"), we sold an aggregate of 479,681 shares of common stock in the open market at a weighted-average selling price of \$13.55 per share, for net proceeds (net of commissions) of \$6.3 million through December 31, 2017, of which \$5.5 million were sold in the year ended December 31, 2017.
 In addition, in December 2017, we sold an aggregate of 1,105,263 registered shares of common stock at a price to the public of \$9.50 per share, for net proceeds to us, after deducting underwriting discounts and commissions and offering expenses payable by us, of approximately \$9.7 million.
-Pursuant to the 2016 Registration statement with the SEC, which registration statement was declared effective on February 6, 2018, and allows us to offer up to \$150 million of securities from time to time in one or more offerings. (the 2018 Registration Statement).
-On February 13, 2018, we sold an aggregate of 3,382,352 registered shares of common stock at a price to the public of \$34 per share, for net proceeds to us, after deducting underwriting discounts and offering expenses payable by us, after deducting underwriting discounts and offering expenses of common stock at a price to the public of \$34 per share, for net proceeds to us, after deducting underwriting discounts and offering expenses of common stock at a price to the public of \$34 per share, for net proceeds to us, after deducting underwriting discounts and offering expenses payable by us, of approximately \$106.7 million.
-Pursuant to the 2018 Registration Statement, we may sell up to approximately \$35 million in additional securities in one or more offerings.
+Pursuant to the 2016 Registration

+Statement, we may sell up to approximately \$33 million in additional securities in one or more offerings.
+In addition, in January 2018, we filed a shelf registration statement with the SEC, which registration statement was declared effective on February 6, 2018 and allows us to offer up to \$150 million of securities from time to time in one or more offerings (the "January 2018 Registration Statement").
+On February 13, 2018, we sold an aggregate of 3,382,352 registered shares of common stock at a price to the public of \$34.00 per share, for net proceeds to us, after deducting underwriting discounts and offering expenses payable by us, of approximately \$106.8 million.
+Pursuant to the January 2018 Registration Statement, we may sell up to approximately \$35 million in additional securities in one or more offerings.
+In addition, in December 2018, we filed a shelf registration statement with the SEC, which registration statement was declared effective on February 14, 2019, and allows us to offer up to \$200 million of securities from time to time in one or more offerings (the "December 2018 Registration Statement").